Cesare Beccaria: On Crimes and Punishments

 Contemporary political philosophers distinguish between two principal theories of justifying punishment.
 First, the retributive approach maintains that punishment should be equal to the harm done, either literally an eye for an eye, or more figuratively which allows for alternative forms of compensation.
 The retributive approach tends to be retaliatory and vengeance-oriented.
-The second approach is utilitarian which maintains that punishment should increase the total amount of happiness in the world.
+The second approach is utilitarian, which maintains that punishment should increase the total amount of happiness in the world.
 This often involves punishment as a means of reforming the criminal, incapacitating him from repeating his crime, and deterring others.
 Beccaria clearly takes a utilitarian stance.
 For Beccaria, the purpose of punishment is to create a better society, not revenge.
-Punishment serves to deter others from committing crimes, and to prevent the criminal from repeating his crime.
+Punishment serves to deter others from committing crimes and to prevent the criminal from repeating his crime.

 Beccaria argues that punishment should be close in time to the criminal action to maximize the punishment's deterrence value.
 He defends his view about the temporal proximity of punishment by appealing to the associative theory of understanding in which our notions of causes and the subsequently perceived effects are a product of our perceived emotions that form from our observations of a causes and effect occurring in close correspondence (for more on this topic, see David Hume's work on the problem of induction, as well as the works of David Hartley).
-Thus, by avoiding punishments that are remote in time from the criminal action, we are able to strengthen the association between the criminal behavior and the resulting punishment which, in turn, discourages the criminal activity.
+Thus, by avoiding punishments that are remote in time from the criminal action, we are able to strengthen the association between the criminal behaviour and the resulting punishment, which, in turn, discourages the criminal activity.

-For Beccaria when a punishment quickly follows a crime, then the two ideas of "crime" and "punishment" will be more closely associated in a person's mind.
+For Beccaria, when a punishment quickly follows a crime, then the two ideas of "crime" and "punishment" will be more closely associated in a person's mind.
 Also, the link between a crime and a punishment is stronger if the punishment is somehow related to the crime.
 Given the fact that the swiftness of punishment has the greatest impact on deterring others, Beccaria argues that there is no justification for severe punishments.
-In time we will naturally grow accustomed to increases in severity of punishment, and, thus, the initial increase in severity will lose its effect.
-There are limits both to how much torment we can endure, and also how much we can inflict.
+In time, we will naturally grow accustomed to increases in severity of punishment, and, thus, the initial increase in severity will lose its effect.
+There are limits both to how much torment we can endure and also how much we can inflict.